27 Weeks Pregnant: The 27th Week Of Pregnancy

 Pregnancy Week 27: What is happening with your baby?

 Around week 11 your baby’s eye lids became fused, but around the 27th to 28th week babies can open and close their eyes.
 Your baby has also developed a regular wake and sleep cycle.
 Unfortunately, it may not be the same as yours.
-You may also begin to feel rhythmic movements in your uterus and wonder what is going on.
-It is likely that your baby is experiencing a case of the hiccups.
-This is completely normal and may occur quite frequently during this last part of your pregnancy as your baby’s lungs continue to mature. *
+You may also begin to feel rhythmic movements in your uterus and wonder what is happening.
+It is likely that your baby has hiccups.
+This is completely normal and may occur quite frequently during this last part of your pregnancy as your baby’s lungs continue to mature.

 What should you plan for this week?

 If you have not made arrangements for childbirth classes, now is the time.
 Remember that you want to have them completed by the time you have finished 37 weeks.
 Talk with your healthcare provider about organizations that offer these classes.
 If you are a single mom, you may want to ask a friend, family member, or doula to be your partner, or you might attend a special class designed for single women.